PrismRL/prism/docs/source/making-a-roguelike/part9.rst

 This class will eventually track everything we need for the overall game.
 There should only be one instance of a ``Game``, so we return a seeded ``Game`` instance rather than the prototype.

-Modifying the levelstate
+Modifying the level state
 ------------------------

-The first thing we’ll do is remove the levelgen require:
+In ``gamelevelstate.lua``, the first thing we’ll do is remove the levelgen require:

 .. code-block:: diff